-What is MCPSS Academy of Virtual Learning?
+What is MCPSS Academy of Virtual Learning (MAVL)?

-MCPSS Academy of Virtual Learning is a public school option for MCPSS students grades 8-12 that provides an alternative to the traditional school setting.
+MCPSS Academy of Virtual Learning is a public school option for MCPSS students in grades 8-12 that provides an alternative to the traditional school setting.
 Students take their courses online and complete their classwork anytime and anywhere.

-How much does MVAL cost?
+How much does MAVL cost?

 MCPSS Academy of Virtual Learning has a $40 enrollment fee.
 If students are enrolled in Advanced Placement courses, they will need to purchase their online textbooks.

-Why choose MVAL?
+Why choose MAVL?

 We empower learning anytime, anywhere while providing a curriculum that engages students with various instructional strategies.
 In addition, we provide individual attention and extra help when your child needs it.
 We provide flexibility for your child to achieve his or her goals with a non-traditional education that facilitates 21st century learning skills.